Home Inspection Problems That May Not Be Found

 Having a home inspected before you buy it is standard procedure for obvious reasons.
 You want to know that that house you are spending all this money on is in good repair and that you aren’t moving into any major surprises.

 Even the best home inspector can only identify so many issues in the short amount of time he or she is in the home – meaning you may still find some problems later on.

 Keep in mind this does not necessarily mean that the home inspector didn’t do his or her job.
-An experienced home inspector has gone through numerous homes identifying problems and even the newest inspectors have gone through a great deal of training to identify major home inspection issues.
-However, homes are composed of numerous systems – systems where even one broken or damaged component can cause problems.
+An experienced home inspector has gone through numerous homes identifying problems and even the newest inspectors have gone through lots of training to identify major home inspection issues.
+However, households are composed of multiple systems – systems where even one broken or damaged component can cause problems.

 The home inspector will do his or her best to identify problems and notify you of them.
 Just don’t be surprised if something pops up later on when you are living in the house.

 An ASHI certified inspector goes through many additional hours of training to attain their certification.
-The ASHI Standards of Practice and Code of Ethics serves as a guideline for home inspectors on their performance, and is universally recognized and accepted by many professional and governmental bodies.
+The ASHI Standards of Practice and Code of Ethics serves as a guideline for home inspectors on their performance and is universally recognized and accepted by many professional and governmental bodies.

-ASHI home inspectors work their way to ASHI certified status by meeting rigorous requirements, including passing a comprehensive, written technical exam and performing a minimum of 250 professional home inspections conducted in accordance with the ASHI standards of practice and code of ethics.
+ASHI home inspectors work their way to ASHI certified status by meeting rigorous requirements, including passing a comprehensive, written technical exam and performing a minimum of 250 professional home inspections conducted by the ASHI standards of practice and code of ethics.